Ty-Grisham/skytale/README.md

 # Skytale

+*Skytale was a cipher tool used by the ancient Greeks and Spartans to encrypt and decrypt messages during military campaigns: (https://en.wikipedia.org/wiki/Scytale)*

 ## Description

 The objective of this project is to create a simple command-line application that can encrypt and decrypt files via AES-GCM.